-Hallucinations: Sensations, sounds and/or images that seem real though they are not.
+Hallucinations: Sensations, sounds, and images that seem real though they are not.

 Hippocampus: An area of the brain crucial for learning and memory.

-Hypothalamus: A part of the brain that controls many bodily functions, including eating, drinking, body temperature regulation, and the release of many hormones.
+Hypothalamus: A part of the brain that controls many bodily functions, including eating, drinking, body temperature regulation, and releasing many hormones.